When’s the best time to exercise?

 - Not getting enough sleep – try a hard morning workout in the mornings for a week.
 Then try hard workouts in the evening a couple of hours before bed

 - Have goals of building strength – the afternoon or evening might be best

 - Getting hurt often – try changing your workouts to the late afternoon or early evening.

-The best thing to do is to pick a best time that will work for you.
-I suggest trying both for about a week and assess how you are.
+The best thing to do is to pick the best time that will work for you.
+I suggest trying both for about a week and assessing how you are.

 Try switching your workout to a different time for a week and see how you feel.

-Though with science, there’s always articles to refute another one.
-The time may not directly affect you and you may be able to workout in the evening.
+Though with science, there are always articles to refute another one.
+The time may not directly affect you and you may be able to work out in the evening.
 We suggest that you try both for a week and see what works best for you.
 Just because you can fall asleep right after working out doesn’t mean that you’re getting the necessary deep sleep that you need.
 Always be careful of having pre-workouts right before bed as well – they usually have stimulates in them.